 Recreational bones do provide some nutrition but are often much too tough for dogs to chew down safely, so they aren't the style of bone that is recommended as part of a homemade diet.

 There are tons of dog-safe fruits and veggies to choose from but don't lock your dog's diet down to one choice.
 Variety is the spice of life, and in this case, it's the key to a diverse and abundant selection of key nutrients.

-A good tip is to think about colour.
-Brightly coloured produce is rich in micronutrients like antioxidants and essential vitamins and minerals, so try to get a good variety of the colour spectrum.
+A good tip is to think about color.
+Brightly colored produce is rich in micronutrients like antioxidants and essential vitamins and minerals, so try to get a good variety of color spectrum.